Explore health content from A to Z.

 You had a procedure called a kidney biopsy.
 Your doctor used a special needle to remove a small piece of tissue from your kidney to examine it for signs of damage and disease.
 A kidney biopsy is ordered after other tests have shown that there may be a problem with your kidney.
 Kidney biopsies are also performed when kidney disease is suspected and to rule out cancer.

-Rest for 24–48 hours.
+Rest for 24 hours to 48 hours.
 Get up only to use the bathroom.

-Don’t drive for 24–48 hours after the procedure.
+Don’t drive for 24 hours to 48 hours after the procedure.

 Don’t shower for 24 hours after the biopsy.
 If you wish, you may wash yourself with a sponge or washcloth.
 When you are able to shower, don’t scrub the site.
 Gently wash the area and pat it dry.

-Remove the bandage covering the biopsy site 24–48 hours after the procedure.
+Remove the bandage covering the biopsy site 24 hours to 48 hours after the procedure.

-Don’t lift anything heavier than 10 pounds for 3–4 days after the procedure.
+Don’t lift anything heavier than 10 pounds for 3 days to 4 days after the procedure.

 Ask your doctor when you can return to work.
 Be sure to tell your doctor if your job involves heavy lifting.